| CAFR1 NATIONAL

 intervention brought it back.
 If it went above, Fed

 intervention backed off and it returned to that level.
-Well, in

 the last few weeks the Dollar index has been picking up